geudde/attic-chest/pages/11.authors/docs.md

 </div>

 Address from the Spirit of the Attic Chest → Miss Porden
-The Elfin Harp → Miss Flaxman
+The Elfin Harp → Miss Flaxman → Miss Vardill
-Address to the Spirit of Attic Nights → Miss Vardill
+Address to the Spirit of Attic Nights → Miss Vardill (Aulus Gellius)
 Hermes Caduceus → Miss Vardill
-Traveller of the Summer Night → Miss Flaxman
+Traveller of the Summer Night → Miss Flaxman (Gossipia)
 Address of Atticus Scriblerus → Mr Elliott
-On the Visit of Lord Aircastle → Miss Porden
+On the Visit of Lord Aircastle → Miss Porden (Pertinax Townly)
 Ode on Lord A.’s visit → Mr Elliott
  〃 by Olivia Gossamer → Miss Vardill
  〃 by Miss Stormont → Miss Vardill